carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/README.md

 #### Multi-Fault Slip Along Rupture

 These plots show D<sub>SR</sub> for multi-fault ruptures, on either side of a jump.
 The left side (negative x-values) is always closer to either end of the rupture, and the right side (positive x-values) closer to the center.
+Ruptures are binned according the length of the rupture on that fault, rather than the total length of the rupture.

 | Rupture Length | Absolute distance on either side of jump | Normalized distance on either side of jump |
 |-----|-----|-----|